SAP-samples/teched2023-IN160/exercises/ex3/README.md

 10. Click on Actions, and click Configure from the sub menu item
 <br>![](/exercises/ex3/images/11.png)

 11. In the "Configure Selected Artifacts" dialog, and change the following parameter under Sender tab under Connection section.
-Suffix the address with the "-userXX" this is the same user which you chose during the onboarding.
+Suffix the address with the "_userXX" this is the same user which you chose during the onboarding.
 ```yaml
 Address = /s4onpremise/order_userXX
 ```